 - How many days or weeks customers have to make returns after delivery

 - What conditions need to be met to be eligible for a return

 - What exceptions there are to those conditions

 - The different options customers have for receiving payment

 - How long customers should expect payment to take

 No doubt, there are opportunities for micro-optimizations specific to your company we can’t address here.
-Speak to the team members who deal with returns and see what ideas you can come up with together.
-If you find that returns are due to complaints about shipping, maybe adding a little more dunnage into certain packages will save you time and money handling returns.
+Speak to the team members who deal with returns and see what ideas you can develop together.
+If you find that returns are due to complaints about shipping, consider adding dunnage into certain packages to save you time and money handling returns.

 Whether or not you can take in-store returns without a receipt may be affected by local consumer rights laws.
 It’s excellent customer service wherever you can make it work.
 Many people assume a receipt is necessary to return something in-store, so it always feels like the company is going above and beyond for them when they don’t require one.

-You can make this feasible for you with an all-in-one point of sale (POS) system that makes it easy for retail staff to locate orders.
-That could mean locating the purchase using the product serial number, but it could be as easy as asking the customer for their email or phone number.
+You can make this feasible for your business with an all-in-one point of sale (POS) system that makes it easy for retail staff to locate orders.
+That could mean locating the purchase using the product serial number or simply asking the customer for their email or phone number.

 If you have that information already, you can easily locate proof of purchase in the system.
 Don’t miss the opportunity to onboard the customer into your marketing SMS and email flows if they’re not signed up already.
 With the promise of benefits like exclusive discount codes, you can use this moment to deliver even more value to the customer.